denten-books/plain-text/4-format.md

 automobiles to the mental realm.
 The speaker may have a notion that spinning wheels waste energy without moving the car forward.
 The metaphor suggests that something like that is happening mentally as well [@lakoff_contemporary_1998, 211].
-Poetic metaphor works similar to idiomatic language in suggesting novel and hitherto unexplored connections between domains.
+A metaphor in a figurative genre like prose or poetry works similarly by suggesting novel and hitherto unexplored connections between domains.
 In his influential essays on metaphor the English literary critic I.A.
 Richards explains that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
 Richards's radical contribution to the study of metaphor lie in the observation that metaphor operates in language, thought, and action ubiquitously.
-It did not, as previously thought, exist merely in the realm of poetic language.
+It does not, as previously thought, exist merely in the realm of poetic language.
 Thought in itself, Richards believed, is metaphoric in that the mind continually searches for patterns and comparisons [@richards_philosophy_1936, 94].

 Yet Richards also clearly believed that some metaphors were more productive than others.
 The poetic use of the metaphor did not merely carry meaning